FaezehShakouri/xPOAP/README.md

 ## How It Works

-### High level overview
+### High-level overview

-Holders would generate a zero-knowledge proof of ownership for a POAP from a specific issuer off-chain.
+Holders would generate a zero-knowledge proof of ownership for a POAP from a specific event off-chain.
 They could then use this proof to join a `Semaphore` group.
 By leveraging the `Semaphore` protocol, application developers could enable anonymous interactions using existing tools.
 Additionally, a `Semaphore` identity offers the added benefit of allowing holders to interact with the system without needing to regenerate a proof each time.

-### What exactly is being proven is zero knowledge?
+### What exactly is being proven in zero knowledge?

 #### 1 - POAP data

 Each POAP is associated with an `eventId`.
 And all the required information is stored on-chain.
-More specifically the following `view` on the POAP contract is all we need:
+More specifically, the following `view` on the POAP contract is all we need:

 ```solidity
 function tokenDetailsOfOwnerByIndex(address owner, uint256 index) external view returns (uint256, uint256);
 ```

 This view takes in an `owner` address and an `index`.
 It then returns the corresponding `tokenId` and `eventId`.
 From this information, we'll want to expose the `eventId` and keep everything else (`owner`, `tokenId`, `index`) private.
-For this part, We'll make use of the `view-call` library of `risc0` to query the blockchain and generate a proof of the validity of data.
+For this part, we'll make use of the `view-call` library of `risc0` to query the blockchain and generate a proof of the validity of data.

 #### 2 - Ownership of the wallet

-So far we have generated a proof that there exists an `owner` holding a POAP issued in a given event.
-Now the holder needs to proof that they actually have the private key of the owner wallet.
+So far, we have generated a proof that there exists an `owner` holding a POAP issued in a given event.
+Now, the holder needs to prove that they actually have the private key of the owner wallet.

-For this, the user is required to signed predetermined message, like the following and pass it to the risc0 guest program:
+For this, the user is required to sign a predetermined message, like the following, and pass it to the risc0 guest program:

 `This is a message that will be signed, and verified within the zkVM.
 It is intended to prove ownership of a POAP with eventId xxxx`

-the guest will then extract the signer of this message from the provided signature and makes the blockchain query described in step 1.
+The guest will then extract the signer of this message from the provided signature and make the blockchain query described in step 1.

 ### What is the nullifier?